 Allergic reactions are characterized by cutaneous lesions, urticaria, edema or anaphylactoid reactions.
-Allergic reactions may occur as a result of sensitivity to local anesthetic agents.
+Allergic reactions may occur as a result of sensitivity either to local anesthetic agents or to the methylparaben used as a preservative in the multiple dose vials.
 Allergic reactions, including anaphylactic reactions, may occur as a result of sensitivity to lidocaine, but are infrequent.
 If allergic reactions do occur, they should be managed by conventional means.
 The detection of sensitivity by skin testing is of doubtful value.